The Lloydminster Bobcats have signed local minor hockey product Ben Bygrove. (Photo: courtesy of the Lloydminster Bobcats.)

 The Lloydminster Bobcats are preparing for the future with recent player signings.
 Just a week removed from signing Jayven Leslie, the Bobcats sign another former Lloydminster Minor Hockey player, Ben Bygrove.

-Head Coach Nigel Dube says Bygrove is a defensive defenseman that fits into the defensive core they’re looking for moving into next season.
+Head Coach Nigel Dube says Bygrove is a defenseman that fits nicely into the defensive core they’re looking for moving into next season.

 “[Bygrove] is a guy that could play some minutes, and be a shutdown guy, as well he really plays on the edge.
 Anytime a teammate will need to be stood up for he will be the first one there.”